Field Report · October 29, 2025

 So why is Grok bad at translating videos?

-2. Hallucination loves high-context prompts.
-Grok frequently borrowed claims from quote-tweets instead of the audio.
-If X exposes suggested context, the model absorbs it wholesale.
+- Context poisoning is rampant.
+Grok frequently borrows claims from quote-tweets instead of the actual audio.
+If X exposes surrounding context, the model absorbs it wholesale, often at the expense of accuracy.

 Mistranslation as Misinformation